viztushar/aannasw.github.io/_posts/2018-02-18-reading-list-2017-update.markdown

 <h3>4.
 To Pixar and Beyond: My Unlikely Journey with Steve Jobs to Make Entertainment History by Lawrence Levy</h3>
 <iframe type="text/html" width="336" height="550" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B01912OSA0&preview=inline&linkCode=kpe&ref_=cm_sw_r_kb_dp_HqCIAbBQ996HN" ></iframe>
 Pixar recently released Coco, which I absolutely loved and recommend as an example of what authentic ethnic storytelling should look like.
 News also came out regarding a pattern of alleged misconduct by John Lasseter, the Chief Creative Officer at Pixar.
 This book serves as an interesting point-in-time capture of Lawrence Levy's recollections of his time at Pixar - starting just before Toy Story was released, and ending around the time Disney fully acquired Pixar.
+It was nevertheless interesting to read about how Pixar worked to preserve its culture of prioritizing story above all else.

 <h3>5.
 On Writing: A Memoir Of the Craft by Stephen King</h3>
 <iframe type="text/html" width="336" height="550" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B000FC0SIM&preview=inline&linkCode=kpe&ref_=cm_sw_r_kb_dp_NqCIAbZJB43DB" ></iframe>
+I hope to read this book at least once every few years.
+Stephen King writes about his writing process, his advice to new writers, and about his writing career - drugs, alcohol and all.
+This isn't a textbook about writing, but neither is it just a memoir.
+The advice and the memories all weave together seamlessly and it's more layered than it appears at first read.
+I don't know that I came away with very concrete writing advice beyond 'don't use adverbs', but I was certainly by King's no-excuse attitude towards writing.

 <h3>6.
 Harry Potter and the Cursed Child by J.K.Rowling</h3>
 <iframe type="text/html" width="336" height="550" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B073P962D9&preview=inline&linkCode=kpe&ref_=cm_sw_r_kb_dp_WdCIAb0BCF234" ></iframe>
+Having re-read the original Harry Potter books multiple times, I was a little hesitant to read this since it seemed too different to be a continuation of the original story - i.e. it's a play and it's not about Harry and friends, not really.
+But after reading it, I can reassure you that this certainly inhabits the world of Harry Potter, and it was certainly lovely to hang out with the characters, both new and old, one more time.
+I wasn't wild about the play format and the story did seem to move quicker because of the requirement for the characters to be doing / saying something (they can't just think, that would be quite boring on stage).
+At the same time, I was quite amazed at the amount of magical activity that happens in the book as I couldn't envision how that would be performed on stage.
+Good book and worth a read for the Harry Potter fan.

 <h3>7.
 The Graveyard Book by Neil Gaiman</h3>
 <iframe type="text/html" width="336" height="550" frameborder="0" allowfullscreen style="max-width:100%" src="https://read.amazon.com/kp/card?asin=B0011UJM48&preview=inline&linkCode=kpe&ref_=cm_sw_r_kb_dp_UrCIAbR39C7E5" ></iframe>
+Loved this story!
+At the recommendation of a friend, I had read American Gods a while ago and was impressed by the scale and genius of it but didn't really love the characters or the story.
+This felt exactly the opposite.
+It starts as a small, intimate story about a child in a graveyard and becomes so much more eventually.
+The characters stay with you, the story is heartwarming and grand and heroic.
+I first heard of this book on Tim Ferriss's podcast - he <a href="https://twitter.com/tferriss/status/349934486579978241" target="_blank">recommends the audiobook version</a> narrated by Gaiman himself and highlights this book as a starting point for those who usually only read non-fiction and are looking to dip their toes in the water with respect to fiction.

 ---
 <div class="breaker"></div><a id="reading-list"></a>